hoelzl/Kubernetes-Tests/timeserver-v1/README.md

 started the port forwarding.
 You can check, that the port forwarding is stopped by running `curl localhost:8080` again.
 It should fail.

-To expose the TimeServer as a service, run the following command:
+To expose the time server as a service, run the following command:

 ```bash
 kubectl create -f service.yaml --save-config